I am a Professor in the School of Earth and Climate Sciences at the University of Maine.

 My current research activities include:

-- the influence of ground-water flow and solute transport in peatland systems (Maine and Minnesota),
+- the influence of ground-water flow and solute transport in peatland and other wetland systems,

-My research usually involves applying computer models to better understanding field observation and test the plausibility of ideas.
-I have used ground-water software developed by the U.S. Geologic Survey (Modflow and Phreeqc) to simulate ground-water processes and use the computer language ‘Python’ to manipulate data.
-I am currently exploring the utility of ‘FiPy’, a general python-based toolkit capable of modeling a wide variety of processes, for simulating hydrogeologic processes.
+My research usually involves applying computer simulations to better understanding field observation and test the plausibility of idealized models.
+I use groundwater software developed by the U.S. Geologic Survey (Modflow, Flopy and Phreeqc) to simulate groundwater processes and use the computer language ‘Python’ to manipulate data and create simple computer models.

-Please look at my personal website to get additional information about my research activities and the classes I teach (hydro16.geology.um.maine.edu).
+My personal website contains additional information about my research activities, the classes I teach, and other information about me.
 Feel free to contact me via e-mail (email@example.com) if you have any questions about this work.